Heapsort

-In computer science, heapsort is a comparison-based sorting algorithm.
-Heapsort can be thought of as an improved selection sort: like selection sort, heapsort divides its input into a sorted and an unsorted region, and it iteratively shrinks the unsorted region by extracting the largest element from it and inserting it into the sorted region.
-Unlike selection sort, heapsort does not waste time with a linear-time scan of the unsorted region; rather, heap sort maintains the unsorted region in a heap data structure to more quickly find the largest element in each step.
+In computer science, heapsort is an efficient, comparison-based sorting algorithm that reorganizes an input array into a heap (a data structure where each node is greater than its children) and then repeatedly removes the largest node from that heap, placing it at the end of the array in a similar manner to Selection sort.

-Although somewhat slower in practice on most machines than a well-implemented quicksort, it has the advantage of a more favorable worst-case O(n log n) runtime (and as such is used by Introsort as a fallback should it detect that quicksort is becoming degenerate).
+Although somewhat slower in practice on most machines than a well-implemented quicksort, it has the advantages of very simple implementation and a more favorable worst-case O(n log n) runtime.
+Most real-world quicksort variants include an implementation of heapsort as a fallback should they detect that quicksort is becoming degenerate.
 Heapsort is an in-place algorithm, but it is not a stable sort.

 Heapsort was invented by J. W. J. Williams in 1964.
-This was also the birth of the heap, presented already by Williams as a useful data structure in its own right.
+The paper also introduced the binary heap as a useful data structure in its own right.
 In the same year, Robert W. Floyd published an improved version that could sort an array in-place, continuing his earlier research into the treesort algorithm.

 Overview

-The heapsort algorithm can be divided into two parts.
+The heapsort algorithm can be divided into two phases: heap construction, and heap extraction.